deprilula28/rust-gradle-plugin/README.md

 * RustDoc: performs `cargo doc`.
 * RustRun: performs `cargo run`.
 * RustTest: performs `cargo test`.

+*Please note that the flags are not sanity checked*; you can set verbose and quiet at the same time without complaint from the plugin.

 ## How to contribute
 I didn't actually know what a pull request was until this commit, but if you want to contribute I'm okay with it.